thumbnail image

 Submission Guidelines

-In the nightlife spirit of the eclectic series, we are seeking sharp personal nonfiction stories from diverse perspectives, sensibilities, and voices that offer an evocotive spin on existential-leaning themes .
+In the spirit of the eclectic series, we are seeking sharp personal nonfiction stories from diverse perspectives, sensibilities, and voices that offer an evocative spin on existential-leaning themes.
 The horror and the hilarity of living.
-The profound and the preposterous.
-The details that conflict with the old narrative, the little things that challenge a longheld belief.
-How something is changed, how we get shook; ways of seeing and moving in the world.
-Heavy stories, humor, stories, what lives in between — whatever the tone or the mood, your How I Learned story does not resolve neatly with a bow.
+The profound and the absurd.
+The details of discovery that conflict with the old narrative.
+The little things that challenge a longheld belief.
+How we change or don't change; how the world changes or fails to change.
+Heavy stories, humor, stories, what lives in between.
+Whatever the tone, mood, or situation, your How I Learned story does not resolve neatly with a bow.
 Make meaning out of chaos, but leave us wondering where the story takes you after it ends.

-Attach your submission as a Word or Google doc.
+• Send your work as a Word or Google attachment.

-For a less general sense of the vibe, here's a sampling of topics from live shows.
-You DO NOT have to write to any of these themes, though you're more than welcome to!
+Here's a sampling of topics from live shows.
+You DO NOT have to write to any of these themes, though you're more than welcome to.

 How I Learned To Fight Back; How I Learned My Adolescence Was Over; How I Learned What Life is Like; How I Learned About Sex; How I Learned To Lie, Cheat or Steal; How I Learned To Live in New York; How I Learned The Hard Way; How I Learned It's All My Parents Fault; How I Learned It's Not Me, It's You; How I Learned To Say I'm Sorry; How I Learned Nothing is Even Real; How I Learned To Believe; How I Learned There Might Be Some Issues: Stories About Therapy...